Injuries Sustained from Falling Down the Stairs

-One of the reasons falls down the stairs can be so gravely injurious, and even fatal, is that when people lose their balance—on a poorly maintained surface, for example—and fall backward on a downward slope with hard angles, they impact in positions that target the head and spine.
-Any major impact to the head can cause serious, long-term injury.
-This is also true of blows to the spine, especially those that breach the spinal column and affect the spinal cord.
 These injuries can result in pain and suffering, long-term disability, and loss of the ability to work.
-Unfortunately, falling down the stairs is all too common: the National Safety Council ranks stairway falls second only to motor vehicle accidents as a leading cause of accidental injury.
+Unfortunately, falling down the stairs is all too common: the National Safety Council ranks stairway falls second only to motor vehicle accidents as a leading cause of accidental injury in the United States.

 5 Common Head and Spine Injuries Caused by Falls Down Stairs

-1. Traumatic Brain Injury (TBI).
+- Traumatic Brain Injury (TBI).
 A hard impact to the head can cause coma, hemorrhages or swelling in the brain, amnesia, and more.
-After this type of injury, there may be long-term issues with mobility, memory, cognition, and behavior that require long-term rehabilitation.
+After this type of injury, also referred to as a traumatic brain injury or TBI, there may be long-term issues with mobility, memory, cognition, and behavior that require long-term rehabilitation.

-4. Compression of Discs and Slipped Discs.
+- Compression of Discs and Slipped Discs (aka Herniated Disc.
 Stairway falls can cause trauma to the walls of spinal discs, causing them to painfully compress or bulge (“slip”).
 This can lead to severe pain, numbness, and muscle weakness, not just localized at the point of trauma but radiating to the arms and legs as well.
 Disc surgery and/or extensive physical therapy are the usual outcomes of this type of injury.

 Stair Falls Are Preventable